Help from the Fair Work Commission

 Some employees are still covered by state laws workplace relations laws.
 This includes employees working for non-constitutional corporations in Western Australia (including partnerships and sole traders).

 If you’re not a national system employee you need to lodge your application under the Fair Work Act’s unlawful termination provisions.

 You have to lodge your application within 21 days after the dismissal took effect, although the Commission may accept late applications in limited circumstances.

 When you lodge an unlawful termination application you’ll need to pay an application fee.
 This fee may be waived on the grounds that its payment would cause serious hardship.

 After you apply

 - The Commission has a private conference with you and the other party.

 - If the Commission finds that all reasonable attempts to fix the matter were, or are unlikely to be unsuccessful, they issue a certificate.

-- If both parties agree the Commission can arbitrate the matter, otherwise you can apply to court to resolve the matter.
+- If both parties agree the Commission can arbitrate the matter, otherwise you can use the certificate to apply to court to resolve the matter.
 This must be done within 14 days from the date the certificate is issued.